-Cathy Perme has been writing newsletters, articles, and books since 1990!
-Feel free to scroll through her archive of publications below, or Search for specific stories and articles below.
+Cathy Perme has been writing newsletters, articles, and books since 1990.
+Scroll through her archive of publications below.

 The Change Handbook: The Definitive Resource on Today’s Best Methods for Engaging Whole Systems Paperback – January 4, 2007.
 Cathy Perme co-wrote Chapter 28 on “SimuReal: Action Learning in Hyper-Drive.”